 By Gene and Katie Hamilton

 Let's face it, there's not a lot of excitement when it comes to replacing your electric water heater.
 It's worked hard, done its job and lived its course, and no longer able to function.
 The American Council for an Energy-Effficient Economy suggests that when you're looking for one, select a unit properly sized for your household.
+A 40-gallon tank is the most popular sized water heater.
+For a family of four a good choice is a 50-65 gallon unit.

 An electrician will charge $509 to replace a 40-gallon electric hot water heater and remove the old one.
 This includes the labor and material.
 If you have experience with electrical projects and tools, you can buy the unit for $275 and replace it and save 46 percent.
 But if you have any doubt about doing it yourself, definitely hire a pro.